 Environment and Climate Change Canada (ECCC) provided the TERRA algorithm, ran portions of the analysis, and detailed instructions on how to produce estimates using the algorithm with commercial plotting software (IGOR Pro 8, Wavemetrics, Lake Oswego, OR, USA).
 The first step of the TERRA algorithm creates the screen of spatially interpolated lap data by applying simple kriging to the campaign data collected by Scientific Aviation.
+The spatially resolved screen of mixing ratios

+205 applying simple kriging to the campaign data collected by Scientific Aviation.
 The spatially resolved screen of mixing ratios is a 2-dimensional unraveling of the lap data by altitude over the length of sampling and is commonly referred to as the 'box' (Gordon et al., 2015).

-For the second step, TERRA has 5 options for extrapolating emission concentrations from the lowest flight layer to the surface to account for fluxes below the flight path: 1) A background extrapolation fills all data below the flight path with a background concentration and (used-applied when there is a fully captured, elevated plume and there is a reason for choosing one single mixing ratio to extrapolated to the surface); 2) A constant extrapolation uses the concentration at the bottom of the screen and assumes this remains constant to the surface (best used in the general case of a fully captured, elevated plume as it avoids the assumption of a background value); 3) The linear method fits a line through the lowest points on the screen up to an altitude of 300 m above ground level (preferred in the scenarios when emissions occur from the surface such as a low plume that was not fully captured, or a mixed plume with ground sources such as a tailings pond); 4) The interpolation between the concentration at the lowest altitude of the screen and the background concentration at the surface (ideally used when there is evidence of decreasing emissions with only a trace of the plume at the bottom of the flight path), and; 5) Exponential extrapolation calculates a Gaussian fit through the lowest points on the screen (largely avoided unless there is a strong argument that it best fits the plume behaviour).
+For the second step, TERRA has 5 options for extrapolating emission concentrations from the lowest flight layer to the surface to account for fluxes below the flight path: 1) A background extrapolation fills all data below the flight path with a background concentration (applied when there is a fully captured, elevated plume and there is a reason for choosing one single mixing ratio to extrapolated to the surface); 2) A constant extrapolation uses the concentration at the bottom of the screen and assumes this remains constant to the surface (best used in the general case of a fully captured, elevated plume as it avoids the assumption of a background value); 3) The linear method fits a line through the lowest points on the screen up to an altitude of 300 m

+- 215 above ground level (preferred in the scenarios when emissions occur from the surface such as a low plume that was not fully captured, or a mixed plume with ground sources such as a tailings pond); 4) The interpolation between the concentration at the lowest altitude of the screen and the background concentration at the surface (ideally used when there is evidence of decreasing emissions with only a trace of the plume at the bottom of the flight path), and; 5) Exponential extrapolation calculates a Gaussian fit through the lowest points on the screen (largely avoided unless there is a strong argument that it best fits the plume - 220 behaviour).

 Surface extrapolation was essential for this study as all flights had emission plumes that were not fully captured at the lowest flight track.
-For the TERRA standard estimates, a linear fit was used for F01, F03, and F05 for both CH4 and CO2 due to their low position on the screen and likelihood of having an increasing emission towards the surface.
-An interpolation to background fit (i.e. Option 4 described in the paragraph above) was applied to F02 for both CH4 and CO2, and F04 for CO2 as these cases largely captured plumes with low mixing ratios at the bottom of the flight path.
-A constant extrapolation (Option 2) was fit to F04 for CH4 to avoid an assumption about the background concentration as it was the one flight with a very large plume dispersion where plume behaviour was unknown (S.I., Section 1.3+).
-All extrapolation outcomes were produced to calculate the surface extrapolation error, which accounts for potential differences when choosing the best surface extrapolation (Gordon et al., 2015), and to compare with the range of possible outcomes from the SciAv method by running a bootstrap analysis.
-All extrapolation outcomes were produced to calculate the surface extrapolation error and to compare with the range of possible outcomes from the SciAv method.
+For the TERRA standard estimates, a linear fit was used for F01, F03, and F05 for both $CH_4$ and $CO_2$ due to their low position on the screen and likelihood of having an increasing emission towards the surface.
+An interpolation to background

+- fit (i.e. Option 4 described in the paragraph above) was applied to F02 for both $CH_4$ and $CO_2$ , and F04 for $CO_2$ as these cases largely captured plumes with low mixing ratios at the bottom of the flight path.
+A constant extrapolation (Option 2) was fit to F04 for $CH_4$ to avoid an assumption about the background concentration as it was the one flight with a very large plume dispersion where plume behaviour was unknown (S.I., Section 1.3).
+All extrapolation outcomes were produced to calculate the surface extrapolation error, which accounts for potential differences when choosing the best surface extrapolation (Gordon - et al., 2015), and to compare with the range of possible outcomes from the SciAv method by running a bootstrap analysis.
 The settings for the standard TERRA emissions estimate were chosen by assessing the plume location, boundary layer conditions, and plume source information to determine the appropriate surface extrapolation (Gordon et al., 2015; Baray et al., 2018).